-If you’re made redundant you don’t have to leave your job immediately.
+If you’re made redundant you do not have to leave your job immediately.
 Your employer must let you know in advance (give notice) that you’re going to be made redundant.
 They should do this in writing.
 You’ll usually continue working for your notice period.

 You’ll keep getting paid once you’ve been given notice, up until you leave your job.
 Then after that you’ll get redundancy pay if you’re eligible.

 How much redundancy notice you get